swcarpentry/git-novice/episodes/04-changes.md

 Cold and dry, but everything is my favorite color
 ~~~

-Let's first check if the file was properly created by running the list command (ls):
+Let's first verify that the file was properly created by running the list command (`ls`):
 ~~~
 $ ls
 ~~~